Skip to main content

 At a glance

-• Last December, the FCA consulted on the new product information framework for Consumer Composite Investments (CCI regime).
+• Earlier this week the FCA published final rules on its new product information framework for Consumer Composite Investments (CCI regime: PS 25/20).
 This will replace the current rules under the Packaged Retail and Insurance-based Investment Products (PRIIPS), Undertakings for Collective Investment in Transferable Securities (UCITS), and non-UCITS retail schemes (NURS) regimes.

 • The new regime aims to facilitate a simpler, less burdensome, and more flexible disclosures approach for firms.
 This will be a hybrid approach where specific core information and key metrics will be determined by prescriptive rules, but the overall design and delivery of disclosures will be guided by the Consumer Duty (the Duty).

-• The overall proposals are more complex than the industry had expected and, if adopted in their current form, will require significant operational changes for manufacturers, increased information sharing across the distribution chain and the need for distributors to develop a communications and disclosures framework compliant with the Duty.
+• The new regime will require significant operational changes for manufacturers, increased information sharing across the distribution chain and the need for distributors to develop a communications and disclosures framework compliant with the Consumer Duty (the Duty).

-Just before Christmas, the FCA published its much-anticipated consultation on the Consumer Composite Investments Regime (CCI).
+The FCA has published its final rules on the Consumer Composite Investments Regime (CCI).
 The CCI will replace disclosure requirements under the on-shored PRIIPS and UCITS regimes.
 The FCA’s objective is to create a simpler and more flexible regime that empowers consumers to make effective, timely and informed decisions and is fully aligned with the Duty.

-Products in scope of CCI include open-ended funds, closed-ended funds, structured products, structured deposits, contracts for difference, insurance-based investment products, and other complex products such as derivatives.
-Note that this list is not exhaustive and as a first step firms should develop a process to determine whether existing or new products fall within the definitionof a CCI.
+Products in scope of CCI include open-ended funds, closed-ended funds, recognised funds, structured products, structured deposits, contracts for difference, insurance-based investment products, and other complex products such as derivatives.
+Note that this list is not exhaustive and as a first step firms should develop a process to determine whether existing or new products fall within the definition1 of a CCI.
+Some specific exclusions include vanilla corporate bonds, pension products and pure protection insurance contracts.

-2. A hybrid approach to disclosures: rules + Duty
+2. A hybrid approach to disclosures: prescriptive rules underpinned by the Duty

-Standardised rules will govern: the production of technical metrics (costs and charges, risk and reward and performance metrics), a Product Summary document and a machine-readable Core Information Disclosures document.
+Standardised rules will govern: the production of technical metrics (costs and charges, risk and return and performance metrics), a Product Summary document, and a machine-readable Core Information Disclosures document.
 The delivery of disclosures including narrative disclosures, templates, design, mediums and timing will be governed by the Duty rules and guidance.

 3. What will change compared to current requirements?